ncoghlan/misc/notes/python3/questions_and_answers.rst

 since we *really* don't want beginners to reach for such a type - it's an advanced tool for developers of boundary code, which is the kind of problem that beginners should be using pre-existing libraries to handle), but it's certainly an approach worth exploring.
-At linux.conf.au 2014 I *finally* found a volunteer willing to put in some time to actually experiment with the idea, so anyone else interested in the concept may want to take a look at Benno Rice's (highly experimental, not actually working yet) `prototype <https://github.com/jeamland/asciicompat>`__.
+At linux.conf.au 2014 (with some nudging from Russell Keith-Magee of the Django project) I found a volunteer willing to put in some time to actually experimenting with the idea, so anyone else interested in the concept may want to take a look at Benno Rice's (highly experimental, not actually working yet) `prototype <https://github.com/jeamland/asciicompat>`__.

 After making the initial switch in Python 3.0, we *have* made lots of